solidi/hl-mods/workspace/redist/readme.txt

         - "chaos" - randomly selects three mutators every 45 seconds!
         - "rocketcrowbar" - spawn with a rocket crowbar, makes all rockets act drunk
         - "instagib" - spawn with dual railguns that dole one hit kills
-        - "volatile" - where players blow up when fragged
+        - "volatile" - where players blow up when fragged (explode icon)
         - "plumber" - spawn with pipe wrenches
         - "paintball" - weapons and explosions leave paint decals, weapons reduced to 1/4 damage
         - "dkmode" - from Goldeneye 007, player head and arms are like Donkey Kong